{{}} or ng-bindng-model directive$injector service which does this automatically by inspecting the arguments of a function

 <h1>{{heading}}</h1> <!-- <h1>Foobar</h1>-->

-• Factories are not invoked with new and can return anything (e.g., Functions, Objects, Arrays, simple values)
+new, thus all data/logic should be bound to thisnew and can return anything (e.g., Functions, Objects, Arrays, simple values)

 angular.module('MyModule')